-With a Grow Communities donation directed by farmers Jeff and Janet Yaggie, the Breckenridge school district of Minnesota is arming students with ability to bring science to life, and in 3D.
+With a Grow Communities donation directed by farmers Jeff and Janet Yaggie, the Breckenridge Public School District of Minnesota is arming students with the ability to bring science to life … and in 3D.

 Sporting 3D goggles and a Bluetooth pen, students can use the devices to learn from a variety of discipline areas.
-As virtual reality becomes a new professional frontier, Breckenridge students are getting a leg up on STEM learning.
+As virtual reality becomes a new professional frontier, Breckenridge students are getting a leg up on STEM education.
 Breckenridge Superintendent, Diane Cordes, can testify to the power of zSpace.
-In a demonstration with one of the biology programs, she felt like she was holding the human heart in her hand.
+In a demonstration with one of the biology programs, she says she felt like she was holding the human heart in her hand.